tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 References
 ==========

-Alongside the script file, there is a Python (.py) file to supply the entities it refers to.
+Alongside the script file, there is a Python (.py) file.
+Python files are called `modules`.
+They supply the entities referred to in the script.
-You should take a look at `turberfield/dialogue/sequences/battle/types.py`.
-Here below are its main features:
+You should take a look in detail at `turberfield/dialogue/sequences/battle/types.py`.
+Here below are its main features.

 .. code-block:: python